azerion/bluestack-sdk-android/Home.md

 ```
 #####Build Native Ad UI
 MNGNativeObject have all required metadata to build your customized native UI.
+Your native ad layout should have MAdvertiseNativeContainer as it's root viewGroup container.

 ```java
 @Override
 public void nativeObjectDidLoad(MNGNativeObject nativeObject) {